Exercise physiology: from normal response to myocardial ischemia & chest pain

 Oxygen demand is positively correlated with each of these.
 In other words, if blood pressure, heart rate, contractility or wall tension increases, then myocardial oxygen demand will also increase.
 The term ventricular wall tension simply refers to the workload on the ventricular wall; it is determined by the pressure in the ventricle, myocardial thickness and diameter of the ventricle.

 It is obvious that measuring contractility and wall tension is too laborious for routine clinical practice.
-Blood pressure and heart rate is much easier to assess and the product of these two parameters (heart rate × blood pressure) atually provides a reasonable estimate of the myocardial oxygen demand.
+Blood pressure and heart rate are much easier to assess and the product of these two parameters (heart rate × blood pressure) actually provides a reasonable estimate of the myocardial oxygen demand.
 The product is often referred to as the rate-pressure product (or double product, or cardiovascular product):

 Rate Pressure Product = Heart Rate (beats per minute) × Systolic Blood Pressure (mmHg)

 Thus, the rate pressure product is an estimate of the stress put on the myocardium.
 It is based on the number of contractions per minute (heart rate) and the pressure that the ventricle is pumping against (systolic blood pressure).
 The rate pressure product offers a simple way to estimate oxygen demand and thus energy consumption of the heart.
 The aim during exercise stress testing is to achieve a rate pressure product of at least 25000, which indicates that the workload has been sufficient.